 - Ability to seek out appropriate local, regional and national resources when working with families facing special challenges (e.g. children who have teenaged or divorced parents, are newly immigrated, have experienced abuse/neglect and/or poverty, or have special needs).

 - Skill in designing appropriate professional practices related to enhancing and assessing positive staff-parent communication and involvement.

-VES_Early Childhood Family Centered Services (PDF Document)
+Early Childhood Family Centered Services (Course at a Glance) (PDF Document)